-Oil rigs are among the most regulated offshore vessels - but that wasn’t always the case.
-Recent disasters, including hurricanes and unprecedented explosions, have impacted the rules that those who work on oil rigs - and the companies that operate them–must follow.
+Oil rigs are among the most regulated offshore vessels–but that wasn’t always the case.
+Recent disasters, including hurricanes and unprecedented explosions, have impacted the rules that those who work on oil rigs–and the companies that operate them–must follow.
 One of the recent disasters that heavily impacted these rules was the Deepwater Asgard tragedy, which occurred because Transocean blatantly disregarded warnings and recommendations they received from the agencies in charge of monitoring and maintaining the safe operation of oil rigs despite being in the direct path of Hurricane Zeta.

 In this blog, we will take a closer look at the agencies that play a role in the regulation and safekeeping of oil rigs and their crews, especially when they are in the paths of hurricanes.

 Created in 2011 to regulate the offshore energy industry in swift response to the Deepwater Horizon disaster, the BSEE has a mission “to promote safety, protect the environment, and conserve resources offshore through vigorous regulatory oversight and enforcement.”
 The BSEE was established in the reorganization of the Bureau of Ocean Energy Management, Regulation and Enforcement (BOEMRE), which had been previously known as the Mineral Management Service (MMS) since 1982.

 The BSEE is made up of six national programs that set its policy and performance goals:

 - National Investigations Program